Personal Growth. Professional Purpose.

 Tuition & Funding: Aleh is offered to participants at a significant subsidy thanks to generous funding.

-- Are early-career professionals with 2-5 years overall of professional experience
+Experience: Have 2-5 years overall of professional work experience.